huaweicloud/terraform-provider-huaweicloud/docs/resources/workspace_desktop.md

   Changing this will create a new resource.

 * `email_notification` - (Optional, Bool, ForceNew) Specifies whether to send emails to user mailbox during important operations.
+  Defaults to **false**.
 Changing this will create a new resource.

 * `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs of the desktop.
   Changing this will create a new resource.